foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/transform_grp.rst

 -  :math:`\alpha` - coefficient of the negative slope

 This kernel outputs tensor of the same shape and type as input.
 This kernel performs in-place
-computation: output and input can point to exactly the same memory (the same starting address).
+computation: output and input can point to exactly the same memory (the same starting address and memory strides).
+If the starting address and memory stride of the input and output tensors are set in such a way that memory regions are overlapped, the behavior is undefined.

 Kernels which implement Leaky ReLU functions have the following prototype: